Hashtag Web3 Logo

 Sidechain-specific risks:

-Validator Risk: If sidechain validator set is compromised, sidechain is compromised.
-No Layer 1 protection.
+• Validator Risk: If the sidechain validator set is compromised, the sidechain is compromised.
+There is no Layer 1 protection.

-Bridge Risk: If bridge is hacked, locked assets are at risk.
+• Bridge Risk: If the bridge is hacked, locked assets are at risk.

-Liquidity Risk: Sidechain might lack liquidity.
-Hard to unwrap assets or trade.
+• Liquidity Risk: The sidechain might lack liquidity, making it hard to unwrap assets or trade.

-Independent Failure: Sidechain can fail independently of main chain.
+• Independent Failure: The sidechain can fail independently of the main chain.

 Sidechains are riskier than Layer 2s because they introduce independent security assumptions.